Singapore City Map

 Cure

-Cure means to "to take care of" and that is exactly what Chef Andrew Walsh aims to do with his flagship restaurant.
+Cure means "to take care of" and that is exactly what Chef Andrew Walsh aims to do with his flagship restaurant.
 We didn't expect to try modern, elevated Irish cuisine for the first time in Singapore, but Chef Walsh does a great job of balancing local flavors with his Irish roots.
 Our favorite dish was the white asparagus with burrata ice cream, caviar, and Parmesan custard.
 They have natural wine here – in fact, we had a bottle of Gut Oggau Winifred with our dinner.
 Save room for the "Basque cheesecake" with hay smoked ice cream.

 Esquina